Condensations in higher categories: Condensations and higher Karoubi envelopes

 That there are no higher morphisms of condensations can be handled similarly, by replacing the test category $\{ \tikz[baseline=(X.base)]\draw[->] node (X) {$\bullet$} (X) .. controls +(.75,.25) and +(.75,-.25) ..
 (X); \}$ with suitable higher categories. \end{proof}

 The constructions above also establish:

-\begin{theorem} Let $\cC$ be an $n$-category all of whose hom $(n-1)$-categories have all condensates.
-There is an $n$-category $\Kar(\cC)$, called the \define{Karoubi envelope} of $\cC$, whose objects are the condensation monads in $\cC$, whose morphisms are the condensation bimodules, and composition is given by tensor product of condensation bimodules. $\Kar(\cC)$ has all condensates.
-The functor $\cC \to \Kar(\cC)$ sending $X \mapsto (X, \id_X, \dots)$ is fully faithful, and an equivalence if $\cC$ has all condensates.
-The construction $\cC \mapsto \Kar(\cC)$ is functorial in $\cC$ and takes products of $n$-categories to products. \end{theorem}
+\begin{theorem} Let $\cC$ be an $n$-category all of whose hom $(n-1)$-categories have all condensates. \begin{itemize} \item There is an $n$-category $\Kar(\cC)$, called the \define{Karoubi envelope} of $\cC$, whose objects are the condensation monads in $\cC$, whose $1$-morphisms are the condensation bimodules, and composition of 1-morphisms is given by tensor product of condensation bimodules.
+The higher morphisms are the homomorphisms of condensation bimodules. \item $\Kar(\cC)$ has all condensates. \item The functor $\cC \to \Kar(\cC)$ sending $X \mapsto (X, \id_X, \dots)$ is fully faithful, and an equivalence if $\cC$ has all condensates. \item The construction $\cC \mapsto \Kar(\cC)$ is functorial in $\cC$ and takes products of $n$-categories to products. \item The inclusion $\cC \to \Kar(\cC)$ is universal in the following sense: if $\cD$ is any $n$-category with all condensates, then any functor $\cC \to \cD$ extends uniquely (up to a contractible space of choices) to a functor $\Kar(\cC) \to \cD$. \end{itemize} \end{theorem}

 \begin{proof} It follows from Proposition~\ref{prop.tensorproduct} that compositions in $\Kar(\cC)$ are defined up to a contractible $(n-1)$-category worth of choices (which is the requirement for a weak $n$-category).
-Associativity (and higher coherences thereof) follow Remarks~\ref{remark.commutingsquare} and~\ref{remark.commutingcondensationmonad}, analogous to the arguments used in the proof of Proposition~\ref{prop.tensorproduct}: a sequence of bimodules $(X_0,e_0) \overset{m_1}\from (X_1,e_1) \overset{m_2}\from \dots \overset{m_k}\from (X_k,e_k)$ determines $(k-1)$-many condensation monads on $m_1m_2\cdots m_k$; that they commute is precisely the bimodule property of the $m_i$s.
+Associativity (and higher coherences thereof) uses exactly the same argument: a sequence of bimodules $(X_0,e_0) \overset{m_1}\from (X_1,e_1) \overset{m_2}\from \dots \overset{m_k}\from (X_k,e_k)$ determines $(k-1)$-many condensation monads on $m_1m_2\cdots m_k$; that they commute is precisely the bimodule property of the $m_i$s; their unique-up-to-a-contractible-space composition is the unique-up-to-a-contractible-space condensate of the product of these commuting condensation monads.
 The unit bimodule on $(X,e,\dots)$ is $e$ itself as in Example~\ref{eg.canonicalmod}.
 The inclusion $\cC \to \Kar(\cC)$ sending $X \mapsto (X, \id_X, \dots)$ is a functor and fully faithful simply from unpacking the definition of bimodule between $(X,\id_X,\dots)$ and $(X',\id_{X'},\dots)$: such a bimodule is nothing but a morphism $X \from X'$.

 Suppose $((X,e,\dots), (E,\dots),\dots)$ is a condensation monad in $\Kar(\cC)$, which is to say that $(E,\dots)$ is a bimodule between $(X,e,\dots)$ and itself, equipped with the data making it into a condensation monad.
 Then $E : X \to X$ is a condensation monad on $X$, and the extra data is precisely the necessary data needed to make $e$ and $E$ commute.
 The condensate in $\Kar(\cC)$ of $((X,e,\dots), (E,\dots),\dots)$ is the product condensation monad $(X, eE, \dots)$ in $\cC$.
 If $\cC$ already had all condensates, then the assignment sending each condensation monad to its condensate, which is well-defined (up to contractible choices) by Theorem~\ref{thm.uniqueness}, provides the inverse to the inclusion $\cC \to \Kar(\cC)$.